Once you’ve found a house in the private sector and you’re ready to move in, there are a few crucial steps you should take before you can truly relax.

 Complete your inventory

 This document is used to record the state of everything in the property (from the walls in each individual room to the sofa cushions to the shower curtain).
-Existing damage should be noted on the inventory and if it isn’t, the charge for it could be deducted from your deposit when you leave.
+Existing damage should be noted on the inventory; if it isn’t the charge for it could be deducted from your deposit when you leave.

 Take meter readings

-You should be told where your gas, electricity and water meters are when you sign your contract or when you move in, but if you haven’t been told just call the agent or landlord and ask.
+You should be told where your gas, electricity and water meters are when you sign your contract or move in; if you haven’t, give your agent or landlord a ring.

 Order your internet

-Depending on who you go with, broadband can take as long as 3 weeks to arrive and be installed, so you want to minimise the amount of time you spend waiting for Internet – try planning in advance and book an installation date for the day the first person moves in, or maybe the day after.
+Depending on who you go with, broadband can take as long as three weeks to arrive and be installed, so you want to minimise the amount of time you spend waiting for Internet.
+Plan in advance and book an installation date for the day the first person moves in, or maybe the day after.